Individual Privacy Accounting via a Renyi Filter

 The setting of fully adaptive privacy composition is rather subtle and even defining privacy in terms of the adaptively-chosen privacy parameters requires some care.
-This setting was first studied by \citet{rogers2016privacy} who introduced the notion of a \emph{privacy filter}.
+This setting was first studied by \citet{rogers2016privacy}, who introduced the notion of a \emph{privacy filter}.
 Informally, a privacy filter is a stopping time rule that halts a computation based on the adaptive sequence of privacy parameters and ensures that a pre-specified privacy budget is not exceeded.
 Rogers et al. define a filter for approximate differential privacy that asymptotically behaves like the advanced composition theorem \cite{dwork2010boosting}, but is substantially more involved and loses a constant factor.
 Moreover, several of the tighter analyses of Gaussian noise addition require composition to be done in R\'enyi differential privacy \citep{abadi2016deep,mironov2017renyi}.
 Converting them to $(\eps,\delta)$-differential privacy would incur an additional $\sqrt{\log(1/\delta)}$ factor in the final bound.

-Our main result can be seen as a privacy filter for R\'enyi differential privacy (RDP) whose stopping rule exactly matches the rate of standard RDP composition \citep{mironov2017renyi}. \begin{theorem} Fix any $B\geq 0, \alpha\geq 1$.
+Our main result can be seen as a privacy filter for R\'enyi differential privacy (RDP) which justifies stopping the analyses based on the sum of privacy parameters so far \emph{even} under fully adaptive composition.

+\begin{theorem} Fix any $B\geq 0, \alpha\geq 1$.
 Suppose that $\A_t$ is $(\alpha,\rho_t)$-R\'enyi differentially private, where $\rho_t$ is an arbitrary function of $a_1,\dots,a_{t-1}$.
-If $\sum_{t=1}^k \rho_t \leq B$ holds almost surely, then the adaptive composition of $\A_1,\dots,\A_k$ is $(\alpha,B)$-R\'enyi differentially private. \end{theorem} This theorem implies that stopping the algorithm based on the sum of privacy parameters so far is valid even under fully adaptive composition.
-Note that, when all privacy parameters are fixed, Theorem \ref{theorem:main} recovers the usual composition result for RDP \cite{mironov2017renyi}.
-Our RDP filter immediately implies a simple filter for approximate differential privacy that is as tight as any version of the advanced composition theorem obtained via concentrated differential privacy \cite{bun2016concentrated} (see Thm.~\ref{theorem:dp-filter-general}).
-These R\'enyi-divergence-based composition analyses are known to improve upon the rate of \citet{dwork2010boosting} and, in particular, improve on the results in \citep{rogers2016privacy}.
+If $\sum_{t=1}^k \rho_t \leq B$ holds almost surely, then the adaptive composition of $\A_1,\dots,\A_k$ is $(\alpha,B)$-R\'enyi differentially private. \end{theorem} Note that, when all privacy parameters are fixed, Theorem \ref{theorem:main} recovers the usual composition result for RDP \cite{mironov2017renyi}.
+Our RDP filter immediately implies a simple filter for approximate differential privacy that is as tight as any version of the advanced composition theorem obtained via concentrated differential privacy \cite{bun2016concentrated} (see Theorem~\ref{theorem:dp-filter-general}).
+These R\'enyi-divergence-based composition analyses are known to improve upon the classical rate of \citet{dwork2010boosting} and, in particular, improve on the rate in~\citep{rogers2016privacy}.